-If HMRC decide to open an investigation into your Partnership Tax Return, they will send you a letter informing you of their decision quoting Section 12A TMA 1970.
+If HMRC decides to open a Partnership Tax Return investigation they will send a letter quoting Section 12A TMA 1970.

-This is a formal notice of enquiry and, like an investigation into a personal tax return, they may look at the return as a whole or just at specific parts of the return.
+This is a formal notice of enquiry and they may look at the return as a whole or just at specific parts of the return.

 This means that either a full or aspect enquiry is opened.

-You will be informed in the letter as to whether they are aiming to look only at specific aspects of the return or as a whole.
+HMRC state whether they are looking only at specific aspects of the return or as a whole.

-Investigations into Partnership Tax Returns are dealt with by experienced HMRC inspectors within their Local Compliance Offices and are, usually, opened after HMRC have conducted initial investigations and perceived there to be a substantial liability.
+Investigations into Partnership Tax Returns are dealt with by experienced HMRC inspectors.
+These are within their Local Compliance Offices.
+They are usually opened after HMRC have conducted initial investigations and perceived there to be a substantial liability.

-A HMRC investigation may appear to be relatively simple to begin with, but they can easily develop into something more serious.
+An HMRC investigation may appear to be relatively simple but they can easily develop into something serious.

 In all likelihood, HMRC will request an interview with you.

-A notice of enquiry into a Partnership Return automatically extends to each partner’s personal return if they have submitted one.
+A notice of enquiry into a Partnership Return automatically extends to a personal return investigation for each partner.
 You should be ready for questions about the partnership aspects of your personal return.

-Non-partnership aspects of the personal returns can only be opened if a separate Section 9A TMA 1970 investigation is opened, which would be issued separately.
+Non-partnership aspects of the personal returns are only be opened if a separate Section 9A TMA 1970 investigation is opened.
+This is issued separately.

-Rather than having all partners within a partnership dealing with the investigation, the partner who was nominated for filing the Partnership Tax Return and Partnership statement will be the one responsible for the investigation.
+The partner who filled in the Partnership Tax Return and Partnership statement will be the one responsible for investigation.

-However, in cases where that partner is no longer available, for example due to retirement, a different partner may be nominated for responsibility.
+In cases where that partner is no longer available, for example, due to retirement, another partner may be nominated.

-The nominated partner will also be responsible for keeping the other partners informed of the progress of the investigation.
+The nominated partner is responsible for keeping the other partners informed of the progress of the investigation.

-With us on side there will be no need for any partner to converse or correspond with HMRC.
+With Kinsella Tax on your side there is no need for any partner to converse or correspond directly with HMRC.
 We will take over your investigation completely.

 The Local Compliance Office could pass your case on to the Civil Investigation of Fraud or Special Civil Investigations departments where inspectors are highly trained in serious fraud investigations.